input-output-hk/cardano-node-wiki/Benchmarking.md

 By default, when you switch to some `screen`-window, you are in `nix-shell`.
 If you exited from it, it's possible to go back inside `nix-shell` using `nsh` command.

+## Benchmarking: 3 steps

+From the highest point of view, the benchmarking task includes 3 big steps:

+1. Preparing the profile for the benchmark.
+2. Running the benchmark on the cluster.
+3. Analyzing benchmark results.

 ## Benchmarking Profiles on Bench Deployer

 Each benchmark has a **profile**.
 The profile is a set of parameters that specify its particular details.